Head-Mounting Transmitter (A3040)

 (dy)

 Table: Version of the A3040 Head-Mounting Transmitters.
-Minimum operating life at 25°C in days with Renata or Panasonic batteries.
+Minimum operating life at 25°C in days with Multicomp CR1225 battery.
+We specify reference potentials for each input with "REF=".

 Connector